yuto1115/tp/docs/UserGuide.md

 * This command allows you to modify the entry at the specified `ID`.
 The ID refers to the index number shown in the displayed person list.
 * To add a Tag, `TAG` must be non-empty, unique to the tag list, and case-insensitive.
 <br>When adding multiple tags in a single command:
-    - The system checks if all tags in your command already exist in the tag list (case-insensitive)
+    - The system checks if all tags in your command already exist in the tag list (case-insensitive).
-    - If all tags are already present, no edit will occur
+    - If all tags are already present, no edit will occur.
-    - If at least one tag is new, then only the unique tags will be added to the list
+    - If at least one tag is new, then only the unique tags will be added to the list.
-* If a `TAG` is empty e.g. `t/` all tags will be deleted
+* If a `TAG` is empty e.g. `t/` all tags will be deleted.

 **Examples:**